 - Keep your gas tank full.

-- Consider carrying a small shovel and a road salt canister to help free your car if stuck.
+- Consider carrying a small shovel and kitty litter for traction to help free your car if stuck.

 Familiarize yourself with the terms that are used to identify winter weather: